ProfMikeWood/ocean_modeling_book/getting_started/installing_compiler_and_mpi.md

 # Installing a compiler with MPI

 To run MITgcm, we will need two cruicial components: a fortran compiler and a version of MPI.
-This page describes how to install these items on both MacOS and Windows (using Cygwin).
+This page describes how to install these items on MacOS, Windows (using Cygwin), and Linux (Ubuntu).

 The compiler is used to translate the fortran MITgcm source code into code that can be run on your machine.
 Message Passing Interface (MPI) is a framework to allow for the parallelization of the model code, dividing portions of the model across different CPUs.